elsa-lab/training-noodles/examples/local_tmux/README.md

 noodles run examples/local_tmux/spec.yml
 ```

 You would notice that `examples/local_tmux/output.log` is created after 10 seconds delay and deleted after 30 seconds.
+You would also notice that Noodles would exit long before the the output file gets deleted.

 ## Stop